See Also

 Industry alternatives

-- Food manufacturers already produce dye-free products for stricter markets like Europe.
-California’s ban pressures them to extend safer practices to the United States.
-Red 3’s removal is not only feasible, it is also long overdue.
+Food manufacturers already produce dye-free products for stricter markets like Europe.
+California’s ban added pressure to extend safer practices to the United States.
+Red No. 3’s removal was not only feasible, it was long overdue.

 © Getty Images